MohdRas/kubernetes/README.md

 - api-server
   - gatway to the cluster for users & other components.

-# worker node
+# Worker node
   - kublet
   - kubeproxy
   - container runtime ( **containerd or CRI-O**)
-    - New Flow: **kubelet -> containerd (or CRI-O)**
-    - The Present: The CRI-Compliant Era (Kubernetes 1.24+)
+    - Now, **the kubelet only communicates with runtimes that directly implement the CRI standard** [ The CRI-Compliant Era (Kubernetes 1.24+) ]
-    - Now, the kubelet only communicates with runtimes that directly implement the CRI standard.
-The two most popular CRI-compliant runtimes today are:
+    - The two most popular CRI-compliant runtimes today are:
     - **containerd:**
        - high-level container runtime that Docker itself uses under the hood!
 When you install Docker, you are also installing containerd.
        - Kubernetes can now bypass the Docker daemon and talk directly to containerd.
     - **CRI-O:**
        - Container Runtime Interface
        - lightweight container runtime built specifically for Kubernetes.
 It implements the CRI and nothing more.
- - kubelet, container runtime ( containerd or CRI-O ) and network proxy.
- - **api-server**---> PODSpecs---> **kubelet**---> interact---> **container runtime**---> manages ---> Container lifecycle
- - **kubelet** ---> reports status back to ---> **api-server**
- - **CONATINER RUNTIME ( docker or containerd)**
-    - kubelet decides what to do, the container runtime is the one that does it.
-    - Running and Managing Containers
-    - Managing Images
-    - Managing Container Storage and Networking
-    - POD Sandbox Management
+       -
-       - A POD is a group of one or more containers that share a network and storage environment.
-The runtime is responsible for creating this shared environment
  - **KUBELET**
     - is the main agent on worker node of a k8s cluster.
         - listens for instructions from the control plane - **The Lister**.